Samsung admits it may have bricked your soundbar, offers free repairs

 Can you trust automatic updates?

-All credit to Samsung: they've moved quickly on this one, confirmed the cause of the problem and provided affected customers with a solution: free repairs irrespective of warranty status.
+All credit to Samsung, it has moved quickly on this one.
+The company rapidly confirmed the cause of the problem and has provided affected customers with a solution.
+You can get a free repair irrespective of warranty status.

-But it's still an embarrassment for the tech firm because it suggests that Samsung's testing setup isn't as good as it should be.
+However, it's still an embarrassment for the tech firm, because it suggests that Samsung's testing setup isn't as good as it should be.
 Given that we're talking about a soundbar that's at the high end of the market, problems like this shouldn't be making their way to customers' devices.

 Sign up to the T3 newsletter for smarter living straight to your inbox